My Shortlist

 Multiple physical

-Montessori schools, in Edmonton and other cities, often have large mixed-age classes with high teacher-to-student ratios.
-They also tend to have lots of interaction, student-to-student teaching, and group and independent work.
+Montessori schools in Edmonton often feature large mixed-age classes with high teacher-to-student ratios, encouraging interaction, student-to-student teaching, and both group and independent work.

-Below, the Montessori philosophy and teaching approach is discussed in more detail.
-For more comprehensive coverage, see our main Montessori school guide.
+Below, we explore the Montessori philosophy and teaching approach in more detail.
+For a complete overview, see our main Montessori school guide.

 Montessori school philosophy